SonnyRR/cosmos-bulk-operation-tool/README.md

 ## 🔁 Retry policy
 By default all Cosmos DB operations in this tool are wrapped around a fallback exponential retry policy.
 The default timespan intervals (in seconds) are: `2, 4, 8, 16 & 32`.
 Before kicking off those custom policies, the SDK is configured to automatically retry any throttled requests (by default 25 times).

+## 🥏 Strategies
+The application makes use of custom bulk update strategies in order to perform the data manipulation operations against a given container.
+Currently, there are `4` base bulk operation strategies, that can be used for extension:
+* `BaseBulkOperationStrategy.cs`
+* `BulkDeleteOperationStrategy.cs`
+* `BulkInsertOperationStrategy.cs`
+* `BulkPatchOperationStrategy.cs`

+Alongside with the base clasesses, I've included 3 sample strategies, that rely on fake data generated with `Bogus` and cover some common use case scenarios such as bulk insert, bulk update, bulk delete.
+These are the strategies that you can choose by default when you run the application.
+* `SampleRecordsDeletionStrategy.cs`
+* `SampleRecordsInsertionStrategy.cs`
+* `SampleRecordsPatchStrategy.cs`

+The strategies can be found under the `Cosmos.BulkOperation.CLI.Strategies` namespace.